rudie-g/READMEgenerate/README.md

 ## Usage 🖥️
 ---
 The user can generate multiple README.md files quickly, and the template literal syntax can easily be manipulated to reflect what the user wants their markdowns to look like.
-The user runs node index.js and answers the prompts, and the file is created in the README folder. 🖥️
+The user runs node index.js and answers the prompts, and the file is created in the README folder.
+The user can then move the file to whatever folder they like, adjusting relative file paths if necessary.
+This README was generated using the app! 🖥️

 ## Contributors 📜
 ---